 As an investigator, my goal is to design, implement, and rigorously evaluate quality improvement and patient safety interventions.
-Content areas of my work include safe and effective medication use; communication among health care providers and between patients, caregivers, and providers; and transitions in care between different health care settings; diagnostic errors; and alternative sites of care such as home hospital.
-For example, in the area of medication reconciliation, an early study of mine demonstrated the benefit of novel health information technology (HIT) and process redesign to reduce unintentional medication discrepancies (Arch Intern Med 2009).
-This work led to the Multi-Center Medication Reconciliation Quality Improvement Study (MARQUIS), a five-hospital real-world study using mentored implementation and a toolkit of best practices that demonstrated a reduction in medication discrepancies over baseline temporal trends.
-I am currently leading MARQUIS2, which is at 18 sites, using a refined version of our toolkit and lessons learned from the first MARQUIS study; results to date demonstrate a 35% reduction in medication discrepancies in patients who received interventions.
+Content areas of my work include safe and effective medication use; communication among health care providers and between patients, caregivers, and providers; transitions in care between different health care settings; diagnostic errors; and alternative sites of care such as home hospital.
+For example, in the area of medication reconciliation, an early study of mine demonstrated the benefit of novel health information technology (HIT) and process redesign to reduce unintentional medication discrepancies (Arch Intern Med; 2009).
+This work led to the Multi-Center Medication Reconciliation Quality Improvement Study (MARQUIS), a five-hospital “real-world” study using mentored implementation and a toolkit of best practices that demonstrated a reduction in medication discrepancies over baseline temporal trends.
+I later led MARQUIS2, at 18 sites, using a refined version of our toolkit and lessons learned from the first MARQUIS study, demonstrating a two-thirds reduction in medication discrepancies in patients who received interventions.
 The Leapfrog Group has adopted our measure of medication reconciliation such that hundreds of hospitals are now measuring medication discrepancies using our methodology.
-An upcoming study will focus on post-discharge pharmacist-led interventions to improve medication safety after discharge, powered to demonstrate reductions in readmissions in order to promote widespread adoption.
+A current study focuses on post-discharge pharmacist-led interventions to improve medication safety after discharge, powered to demonstrate reductions in readmissions in order to promote widespread adoption.

-As a clinician-educator, I have focused my attention on training medical housestaff in medication safety and transitions in care and to share my interests and expertise in content areas such as inpatient diabetes management and evaluation of patients with syncope.
+As an educator, I have focused my attention on training medical housestaff in medication safety and transitions in care and to share my interests and expertise in content areas such as inpatient diabetes management and evaluation of patients with syncope.
 As Director of Clinical Research for the Brigham Hospital Medicine Unit and for the Division of General Internal Medicine, my goals are to support the research efforts of my colleagues.
 I take particular satisfaction in the relationships I have formed with residents, fellows, and colleagues as their research advisors and mentors, many of whom are now on their way to successful careers in academic medicine, hospital administration, and research.
 Finally, in my role as founder and Director of the Harvard-Brigham Research Fellowship in Hospital Medicine, I help train and guide the next generation of hospitalist researchers.